Ulcerative Colitis Diet (cont.)

 Dr. Anand received MBBS degree from Medical College Amritsar, University of Punjab.
 He completed his Internal Medicine residency at the Postgraduate Institute of medical Education and Research, Chandigarh, India.
 He was trained in the field of Gastroenterology and obtained the DPhil degree.
 Dr. Anand is board-certified in Internal Medicine and Gastroenterology.

 - What is ulcerative colitis?

-- What foods are included in an ulcerative colitis diet plan?
+- What is an ulcerative colitis diet?

 - Find a local Doctor in your town

 19 trigger foods to avoid with an ulcerative colitis diet plan

 Dietary choices do not cause ulcerative colitis, but certain foods can trigger and worsen symptoms.
 Learning to identify trigger foods can help reduce the frequency and severity of ulcerative colitis symptoms.
 Not all people with ulcerative colitis have the same triggers, but a list of some of the most common include:

 - Alcohol can stimulate the intestine, triggering diarrhea.
 Some people tolerate alcohol better than others.

 - Caffeine, found in coffee, tea, chocolate, and energy drinks, is a stimulant and can speed up the transit time in the colon, leading to more frequent trips to the bathroom.